Criminal Justice Master’s Degree Program Highlights

 - U.S. Immigration and Customs Enforcement

 As the criminal justice program at McNeese grows, graduate students are benefiting from the support of the local law enforcement community.
-The Calcasieu Parish Sheriff’s Office has helped with recruitment and the McNeese Police Department has provided grants and other means of support to provide the equipment you’ll need for some of the course work.
+The Calcasieu Parish Sheriff’s Office has helped with recruitment and the McNeese Police Department has provided grants and other means of support to provide equipment.

 Dozens of potential employers come to campus to recruit students with a master’s in criminal justice for jobs, including the Calcasieu Parish Sheriff’s Office, Carlyss Fire Department, City of Sulphur, Department of Children and Family Services, Louisiana Methodist Children’s Home, Office of Juvenile Justice, St. Nicholas Center for Children and University of Louisiana at Lafayette.